GonzaloAsencio/BaSP-A2022-Etapa-1/README.md

 ***
  ### __Week 04__
 ***
->First, I Separate all the components of the styles.css file.Then I create mobile,tablet and desktop version of the trackgenix page.
+>First, I separate all the components of the style.css in different scripts.Then I created a mobile, tablet and desktop version of the trackgenix page with media queries.
 >
 ***
 ***